-- Basal cell carcinoma is the most common type of skin cancer.
-It most frequently affects fair-skinned patients, and it is caused by sun exposure.
+Basal cell carcinoma is the most common form of skin cancer.
+It affects fair-skinned patients, and it is the result of exposure to the sun.
 Basal cell carcinoma may appear as a brown lesion or a waxy bump.

-- Squamous cell carcinoma is the second most common form of skin cancer.
-It often presents as a red lump or a crusted lesion.
-Although this type of cancer can be the result of sun damage, it can also appear on skin that has been harmed by burns, chemical damage, or x-ray exposure.
+Squamous cell carcinoma is the second most common form of skin cancer.
+It often looks like a red lump or a crusted lesion.
+Although this type of cancer can be the result of sun damage it can also develop on skin that is suffering from burns, chemical damage, or even X-ray exposure.

-- Melanoma is the most serious form of skin cancer, and it rarely affects the eyelid.
-It usually appears as a brown spot or irregularly shaped mole.
-Both fair-skinned and dark-skinned patients can develop melanoma.
-A family history of melanoma can increase your risk of developing the condition.
+Melanoma is the most serious form of skin cancer – although it rarely affects the eyelid.
+It usually develops as a brown spot or irregularly-shaped mole and you can develop melanoma, regardless of whether you are light-skinned or dark-skinned.
+If members of your family have had melanoma, you are at an increased risk of developing it as well.

-- Sebacious carcinoma is a rare form of skin cancer that usually develops on an upper or lower eyelid.
-Often, sebaceous carcinoma can be mistaken for a stye or chalazion, so you should seek medical treatment if your condition does not heal on its own in about a month.
+Sebaceous carcinoma is a rare form of skin cancer that usually develops on an upper or lower eyelid.
+Quite often, sebaceous carcinoma can be mistaken for a stye or red bump.
+If you think you might have this condition, you should seek medical treatment especially if these symptoms do not heal on their own within a month.

 Diagnosis and Treatment of Eyelid Skin Cancer

-If you present with eyelid skin abnormalities, we will first recommend a biopsy before beginning any treatment.
-A biopsy involves removing a small portion of the lesion and testing it for cancer.
-If it tests positive, we will refer you to an a dermatologist specializing in oncology for your initial treatment.
-Typically, this will consist of surgical removal using Mohs surgery, a process of removing several consecutive layers of cancer-containing skin until no more cancer cells are present.
-Your doctor will also test to see if your cancer has spread to other areas of your body.
+If we find that your eyelids have skin abnormalities we will recommend a biopsy before beginning any treatment.
+A biopsy involves removing a small portion of the lesion and testing it for cancer, if it tests positive, we will refer you to a dermatologist who specializes in oncology for your initial treatment.
+If you have eyelid skin cancer, your doctor will work closely with a specially trained dermatologist to remove your tumor using an advanced technique known as Mohs surgery.